Trump meets with pharmaceutical industry executives

-In a meeting with pharmaceutical executives today, President Donald J. Trump said his administration will speed up drug approvals and significantly cut regulations.
-The sit-down included the head of the main drug industry trade group, Pharmaceutical Research & Manufacturers of America (PhRMA), and executives from Amgen, Celgene, Johnson & Johnson, Lilly, Merck & Co., and Novartis.
+In a meeting with pharmaceutical executives last week, President Donald J. Trump said his Administration will speed up drug approvals and significantly cut regulations.
+The sit-down included the head of the main drug industry trade group, Pharmaceutical Research & Manufacturers of America (PhRMA), and executives from Amgen, Celgene, Johnson & Johnson, Eli Lilly & Co., Merck & Co., and Novartis.

-Although Trump’s public commentary touched on the hot button issue of drug prices, much of it focused on the time it takes to get a new drug onto the market.
+Much of the public portion of the event focused on the time it takes to get a new drug onto the market.

-Trump proposed streamlining the process “so that, if it works, you can actually get it approved instead of waiting for many, many years.”
+He proposed streamlining the process “so that if it works, you can actually get it approved instead of waiting for many, many years.”

 Join the conversation